A wall with a tv mounted in a recessed area

 Now that your TV is mounted, it’s time to customize the viewing experience to your liking.
 Adjust the tilt, swivel, and extension of your mounting bracket as necessary to get the best viewing angle.
 It’s also a good idea to periodically check the mounting screws and other connections to make sure everything is still secure.

-See also How to Assemble a Tv Wall Mount
+See also How to Mount a Tv in the Car

 Another important aspect of maintaining your mounted TV is keeping it clean.
 Dust and dirt can accumulate on the screen and affect the picture quality.
 Use a microfiber cloth to gently wipe the screen and avoid using harsh chemicals or abrasive materials that can scratch the surface.